 Small red, white, and green, hanging on a white flocked Christmas tree.

-Prepare your garland with a pack of mini ornaments, like Amazon’s 24-count mini Christmas tree ornaments ($9.99).
+Why the heck is Christmas garland so expensive?
+I’ve seen the price range from $20-$100.
+Make your garland with a pack of mini ornaments, like Amazon’s 24-count mini Christmas tree ornaments ($8 for 24).

 Small red, white, and green Christmas ornaments being tied onto bakers twine to make a tree garland.

-Using baker’s twine, carefully tie on each ornament at even intervals.
-Drape them over the branches of your mini Christmas tree and enjoy!
+Using baker’s twine ($2), carefully tie on each ornament at even intervals.
+Drape them over the branches of your mini Christmas tree and enjoy.
+Boom, garland for about $10.

 4. Make flower arrangements more festive with candy canes.